Fliplet/fliplet-cli/docs/Quickstart.md

 # Quickstart

+Our primary development tool is called [Fliplet CLI](https://github.com/Fliplet/fliplet-cli) (Command Line Interface), it's written in [Node.js](https://nodejs.org) and is available through [Npm](https://www.npmjs.com/package/fliplet-cli).

+This means in order to start the development you will need to install [Node.js](https://nodejs.org) on your machine.

+The **Fliplet CLI** will enable you to develop and test components and themes on your machine, without having to rely on our APIs or even be connected to the internet while coding.

 ## 1. Install Node.js

 Our development tools rely on [Node.js](https://nodejs.org) and [Npm](https://www.npmjs.com).
 Please install Node.js on your machine before running the next steps.